kth-step/HolBA/examples/riscv/swap/README.md

 }
 ```

-## Compile and disassemble swap program
+## Compile and disassemble the swap program

 Compile `swap.c` as a library, producing `swap.o`:
 ```shell